nus-cs2103-AY2223S1/tp/docs/UserGuide.md

 ### Editing the data file

-Property directory data are saved as a JSON file `[JAR file location]/data/propertyDirectory.json`.
+* Property directory data are saved as a JSON file `[JAR file location]/data/propertyDirectory.json`.
-Client directory data are saved as a JSON file `[JAR file location]/data/clientDirectory.json`.
+* Client directory data are saved as a JSON file `[JAR file location]/data/clientDirectory.json`.
-Uploaded images are saved in `[JAR file location]/data/images`.
+* Uploaded images are saved in `[JAR file location]/data/images`.
+Images have to follow the naming convention of `[property/client]-nameInLowerCamelCase`, with no file extension.

 Advanced users are welcome to update data directly by editing that data file.

 <div markdown="span" class="alert alert-warning">:exclamation: